 Conclusion

 The interest of the space community is well served by progressing efforts to achieve international agreement on norms and standards of behavior in space that will lead to a safe and sustainable orbital environment.
 Using a stepwise approach that identifies the areas where the most benefit can be derived is an essential first step.
-It is important to note, there are ongoing activities within the space community to develop industry best practices and efforts by standards making bodies to reinforce them.
+It is important to note, there are ongoing activities within the community to develop industry best practices and efforts by standards-making bodies to reinforce them.
 While industry expertise is essential in developing technical requirements, governments cannot delegate their responsibility in the diplomatic process.
 International agreement requires the participation of governments.